IsaacD277/DarrBudget/Documentation.docc/Last Update.md

 ## Ideas

 - When adding transactions, keep the account selected between.
 I will be adding 15 Apple Card payments, I don't want to have to tap "Apple Card" each time.
-- If a vendor doesn't exist, create one automatically, find similar ones if it doesn't quite match though

 ### November 1, 2024
 - Need to figure out how to use Layout